-The window operation should be checked before each trip and the latches lubricated with silicon spray or an equivalent lubricant every 3 months.
+The window operation should be checked before each trip and the latches lubricated with WD-40® or an equivalent lubricant every six months.

 Read the directions on the fire extinguisher carefully.
-If you have any doubts as to its operation, you and your family should practice, and then replace or recharge the extinguisher.
+If you have any doubts as to its operation, you and your family should practice, then replace or recharge the extinguisher.
 Your local fire department will be able to assist you and answer any questions.

 Don't smoke inside the trailer.
 Keep matches out of reach of small children.
 Don't clean with flammable material.
 Keep flammable material away from open flame.
-Always shut off the LP gas at the bottles when fueling a tow vehicle.
+Always shut off the LPG gas at the tanks when fueling a tow vehicle.

-We have all heard the above warnings many times, yet the situations or occurrences they discuss are still among the leading causes of fires.
+We have all heard the above warnings many times, yet the situation or occurrences they discuss are still among the leading causes of fires.